Hixon rail crash: Aftermath

 From 1969, improved warning signs were introduced, informing drivers of large or slow vehicles that they should telephone the signalman for permission to cross the line, and telephones were provided at most crossings.
 The crossing equipment was also modified so that an amber light was exhibited before the red flashing lights operated.
 Even so, the automation of level crossings ground almost to a halt; from 207 in 1968, to 234 in 1978.

 In 1977, the Railway Inspectorate again examined the question of automating level crossings and once again a working party visited mainland Europe.
 This time, as well as relaxing the requirements, they recommended the introduction of an automatic crossing with only the warning lights, known as an Automatic Open Crossing (AOCR).
-However, history repeated itself in the Lockington rail crash of 1986, which involved a newly installed AOCR.
+However, history repeated itself in the Lockington rail accident of 1986, which involved a newly installed AOCR.

 The level crossing at Hixon was replaced in 2002 by a bridge costing £2 million.

 Two carriages involved in the collision (Mark 1 Tourist Second Opens 4963 and 4973) are now preserved.
 Marshalled behind the Restaurant Kitchen Buffet car, they derailed, coming to rest alongside the wrecked transformer, receiving light damage.
 The undamaged Mark 2 TSO 5191 is also preserved.

 In 2017, a book The Hixon Railway Disaster was published by Richard Westwood, whose father Jack Westwood was a BR signal technician at Leominster who phoned the signalman to set the distant and home signals to danger thus avoiding an earlier (1966) accident with a slow Wynn's transporter.
 He highlighted friction between railway managers and HMRI on fears expressed by the former regarding potential safety hazards, and lack of anticipation of the potential hazard from slow-moving heavy vehicles even after the Leominster near-miss.
 Likewise, Fraser Pithie has criticised the role of the HMRI which was 'in the driving seat' with the installation of AHB (automatic half barriers), not BR.
 Colonel McMullen had stated in 1957 that if they were adopted "the principle must be recognised that it is the responsibility of the individual to protect himself from the hazards of the railway in the same way as from the hazards of the road".
 Colonel Reed of the HMRI was put in charge of AHB introduction in 1961, and he opposed the provision of telephones or signal protection.
 But some BR managers still ensured that a telephone was provided at AHB crossings, and Hixon had a telephone.

 As of 2018, the former airfield continues to be the site of various industrial units, known as the Hixon Airfield Industrial Estate.

+Commemorations

-On 6 January 2018, on the fiftieth anniversary of the disaster, a memorial in Hixon village churchyard was dedicated to those who died.
+On 6 January 2018, on the fiftieth anniversary of the disaster, a memorial stone in Hixon village churchyard was dedicated to those who died in the crash.
+Another memorial stone is by the railway bridge close to the site of the accident.

-On August 19 2021 CrossCountry train 220009 was named 'Hixon' to commemorate incident in 1968.
+On 19 August 2021, CrossCountry train 220009 was named Hixon at Stafford railway station in memory of the accident.